 The debate of whether or not to take your kids out of school to travel is certainly controversial.
 As a parent, an advocate of family travel, and even an early childhood educator at the start of my career, I am often asked for my opinion on the subject.
 To me, taking the kids out of school isn't so cut and dry.

 It was not enough.
 The principal told me it was illegal to take my daughter out of school for travel and gave me a stern earful about how one small trip in first grade elevates to further travel in high school and is detrimental to children.
-Yet, a new study reveals there's a link between educational travel with kids and success later in life.
-In the survey, those who took educational-focused trips between the ages of 12 and 18 had greater success in school, higher grades, and typically had earned a college degree.
-The Travel Improves Educational Attainment & Future Success Survey also showed those who visited educational attractions and destinations as kids earned more as adults.
+Yet, many studies reveal there's a link between educational travel with kids and success later in life.

 Is it okay to take your kids out of school?
 Or should it be avoided at all costs?
 Here are some things to consider: